yyoshiaki/VIRTUS2/README.md

 ### virus detection for 10x or Dropseq

 10x and Dropseq use paired-end sequences.
 The second fastq file contains only transcript's sequences.
-We recommend users first to run `VIRTUS.SE.cwl` for the second reads　as a screening.
+We recommend users first to run `VIRTUS.SE.cwl` for the second reads　as a virome-wide screening.
 For detected viruses, users can quantify in several ways; 1) [cellrenger with a modified reference](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_mr), 2) run [STAR solo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md#barcode-and-cdna-on-the-same-mate) with a custom reference, 3) run alevin for the detected virus. `createindex_singlevirus.cwl` can be used for building the index for [Alevin](https://salmon.readthedocs.io/en/latest/alevin.html).
 For example, the Dropseq's output from SRR8315715 can be screened like the command below.

 ```
 ./VIRTUS.SE.cwl \